 Historically, data science teams had to run one machine-learning algorithm at a time.
 Now, modern solutions from providers like DataRobot allows a user to run hundreds of algorithms at once and even identify the most applicable ones.
 This vastly increases the time-to-market and focuses your expensive data science team’s hours on interpreting results rather than just laying groundwork for the real work to begin.

-Retailers cannot depend on customer loyalty alone.
+Attract new customers: Retailers cannot depend on customer loyalty alone.
 HubSpot finds that consumer loyalty is eroding, with 55% of customers no longer trusting the companies they buy from.
 With long-running customers more susceptible to your competitors, it’s important to always expand your base.
 However, as new and established businesses vie for the same customer base, it also appears that customer acquisition costs have risen 50% in five years.

 Machine learning tools like programmatic advertising offer a significant advantage.
 For those unfamiliar with the term, programmatic advertising is the automated buying and selling of digital ad space using intricate analytics.
 For example, if your business is attempting to target new customers, the algorithms within this tool can analyze data from your current customer segments, page context, and optimal viewing time to push a targeted ad to a prospect at the right moment.